-Though the idea of drinking water from a fresh, mountain stream while out on a run sounds like a bit of heaven, at the same time, we often forget how easily that water can be contaminated.
+Though the idea of drinking water from a fresh mountain stream while out on a run sounds like a bit of heaven, at the same time, we often forget how easily that water can be contaminated.
 Let’s begin with wildlife.
 Whether living in or near the water source such as a lake, stream, pond, or river, animals think nothing of defecating in or near said water.
 Need we say more?

-In case the possibility of ingesting raccoon (a literal trash panda) feces along with that refreshing gulp of river water weren’t enough, consider that raccoon dying in or near that river.
+In case the possibility of ingesting raccoon (a literal trash panda) feces along with that refreshing gulp of river water wasn’t enough, consider that raccoon dying in or near that river.
 As far as we know, proper burials are nonexistent in the wild animal realm.
 In reality, wild animals land where they die, and sometimes that is in or near water sources.
 Have you considered that animal carcasses could be filtering the very water you wish to drink?
 Hard nope!

 Comparative to wildlife contamination, microbe contamination consists of all the super tiny organisms we cannot see in the water.
-Some of these microbes like Escherichia coli, or E. coli, are naturally found in soil and therefore can easily make their way into water sources via heavy rains and snow melts.
-These microbes can come from an array of sources including wildlife, human and domesticated pet feces, and runoff from farmer’s fields.
+Some of these microbes like Escherichia coli, or E. coli, are naturally found in soil and, therefore can easily make their way into water sources via heavy rains and snow melts.
+These microbes can come from an array of sources, including wildlife, human and domesticated pet feces, and runoff from farmer’s fields.

 Industrial and Agricultural Contamination